DNR advisory committee at odds over recommendations for fall wolf hunt

 Committee member Jodi Habush Sinykin with Midwest Environmental Advocates believes a conservative quota is necessary because this is the first time the state will hold two hunts in one year after hunters sued to force the DNR to hold a hunt in February.

-"There is certainly … a significant loss of confidence in the DNR’s ability to regulate the hunt (after) what has occurred in February," said Habush Sinykin.
+"There is certainly … a significant loss of confidence in the DNR’s ability to regulate the hunt (after) what has occurred in February," Habush Sinykin said.
 "We need to restore that public confidence and the reputation of Wisconsin nationally."

 Committee member Matt Lallemont, an avid hunter and an associate director with the Wisconsin Wildlife Federation, agreed there were too many licenses sold during the shortened February season.

-"We had a flood of people in the woods," said Lallemont.
+"We had a flood of people in the woods," Lallemont said.
 "With the increased population, middle of breeding season, highly effective method, double tags out there — it was a perfect storm."

 He and other hunters say reducing the number of harvest tags sold would provide hunters and trappers with more time to harvest wolves.
 But, Peter David, a wildlife biologist with the Great Lakes Indian Fish and Wildlife Commission, fears extending the season by selling fewer licenses would shift the opportunity to hound hunters.

-"You switch gears from a less effective technique into a very effective technique, and are actually, I think, more likely to overshoot the quota than if you keep most of the harvest within the hunting and trapping community," said David.
+"You switch gears from a less effective technique into a very effective technique, and are actually, I think, more likely to overshoot the quota than if you keep most of the harvest within the hunting and trapping community," David said.

 David also pointed out that tribes, which view the wolf as a brother, feel it’s not their place to decide the extent of suitable habitat for wolves as the state sets harvest levels for each wolf management zone.